This Day In Writing History

 On January 7th, 1972, the famous American poet John Berryman committed suicide at the age of 57.
 In 1926, when Berryman was twelve years old, his father, John Allyn Smith, Sr., a banker, committed suicide by shooting himself.

-Berryman's mother later remarried and he took his stepfather's surname, Berryman.
-His father's suicide would haunt him all his life.
-It affected his writing and plunged him into a similar battle with depression that he too would lose.
+His mother later remarried and he took his stepfather's surname, Berryman.
+His father's suicide haunted him all his life, affecting his writing and plunging him into a similar battle with depression that he too would lose.

 John Berryman's most famous work, a poetry collection called 77 Dream Songs, was published in 1964.
 The book, which featured a collection of 18-line, three-stanza poems, won him a Pulitzer Prize for Poetry.